HSPH-QBRC/lightning-sandbox/README.md

 **Restarting from a checkpoint**

 If you train for a number of epochs and would like to restart from where you left off, you can run with the same call as above, but this time append `+ckpt_path=<path to model checkpoint>` to tell the Lightning module to pick up where it left off.
-Note that you will most likely also have to augment the number of epochs.
+Note that you will also have to augment the number of epochs.
 For instance, if you choose the `last.ckpt` (i.e. the final checkpoint file) after training for 20 epochs, yet keep your config to have `trainer.max_epochs=20`, then it will not train further.
 To train for an additional 10 epochs (a total of 30) you can use:

 ```
 /usr/bin/python3 src/main.py \